 MINISTRY TEAM FOR GOD’S HOUSE: RESOURCE & MANAGEMENT COMMITTEE

-- Collection of over $161,000 in pledges and offerings for the use of our church activities.
+- We collected over $153,500 in pledges and offerings for use by our church.

 Fellowship & Hospitality: $3,200.00